Servo (radio control): Escapements

 The earliest form of sequential (although not proportional) actuator for radio control was the escapement.
 Like the device used in clocks, this escapement controls the release of stored energy from a spring or rubber band.
 Each signal from the transmitter operates a small solenoid that then allows a two- or four-lobed pawl to rotate.
 The pawl, like a clock, has two pallets so that the pawl can only rotate by one lobe's position, per signal pulse.
 This mechanism allows a simple keyed transmitter to give sequential control, i.e. selection between a number of defined positions at the model.

 A typical four-lobe escapement used for rudder control is arranged so that the first and third positions are "straight ahead", with positions two and four as "left" and "right" rudder.
 A single pulse from the first straight-ahead position allows it to move to left, or three pulses would select right.
 A further single pulse returns to straight-ahead.
 Such a system is difficult to use, as it requires the operator to remember which position the escapement is in, and so whether the next turn requires one or three pulses from the current position.
 A development of this was the two-lobe pawl, where keying the transmitter continuously (and thus holding the solenoid pallet in place) could be used to select the turn positions with the same keying sequence, no matter what the previous position.

 Escapements were low-powered, but light-weight.
 They were thus more popular for model aircraft than model boats.
 Where a transmitter and receiver had multiple control channels (e.g., a frequency-keyed reed receiver), then multiple escapements could be used together, one for each channel.
 Even with single channel radios, a sequence of escapements could sometimes be cascaded.
 Moving one escapement gave pulses that in turn drove a second, slower speed, escapement.
 Escapements were disappearing from radio control, in favour of servos, by the early 1970s.

+The Graupner Kinematic escapement could be used for rudder and electric motor control with one channel.
+Short pulses for the motor; forward - stop - reverse - stop etc. and long pulses for the rudder; straight ahead - turn left - straight ahead - turn right - straight ahead etc.